-Kindness Curriculum aims to set children up for a lifetime of living with compassion
+Kindness Curriculum aims to set children up for a lifetime

 A new curriculum, developed in partnership with Kaplan Australia, is now available for Australian educators, to help them ensure that kindness is a trait which is embedded in the life of every child.